26 Nov Mindfulness and VR

 For these reasons, Psious has developed different virtual reality environments that incorporate mindfulness exercises.
 With the support and guidance of a therapist, patients with mental conditions, such as generalized anxiety disorder, could foster awareness of thought patterns and negative feelings while becoming more willing to not engage in experiential avoidance.

 How to practice mindfulness in a virtual reality setting

-VR therapy has already shown many benefits in treating patients with different mental disorders.
+VR therapy has already shown many benefits working with patients with different mental disorders.
 Its multisensory stimulation casts an illusion so credible that patients can forgo in vivo exposure in some cases while observing a reduction in levels of stress or anxiety.
 Indeed, the high-quality features boasted by VR immersion are what help integrate mindfulness exercises seamlessly into the novel technology.

 The merit of mindfulness in VR lies in the possibility that patients can observe surroundings, sensations and sounds as if they were in a real-life setting.
 Along the same line, the efficacy of mindfulness in VR lies in therapists’ opportunity to reinforce progress and gradually challenge patients, albeit with control.
 All find common ground through the promotion of mindfulness exercises.

 Based on the concept of Vipassana meditation, this exercise encourages patients to minimize internal noise to set distance between themselves and the thoughts that would foment an alert state of being.

 In this setting, patients find themselves in the countryside where a river flows steadily nearby.
 Leaves fall slowly to the ground while butterflies flap gracefully in the air.
 Patients may have unwanted thoughts but are welcome to observe them as much as they would follow a butterfly in mid-flight: no reaction nor judgment.